 Those who organized sessions for the 2020 congress may re-propose them for 2021, if they so desire, with a guarantee of acceptance.
 As to speakers, it will be for the organizers of sessions (and the speakers themselves) to determine what shape those pre-approved sessions might take in 2021.

 Required information includes the name and contact information for a single contact person for each session, the title of proposed session, an indication of format, and a description of the importance and/or timeliness of proposed session (100 words).
 Optional fields include descriptions of encouraged methodology or discourse (100 words) and plans for outreach (100 words), as well as keywords and—in the case of sponsored sessions—the naming of co-sponsoring organization(s).

 In a break from past practice, each session proposal is now a separate submission.
 We now require a single contact person for each proposed session, but we no longer require a single contact person for each sponsoring organization.

 We encourage organizers of Sponsored Sessions to consider pursuing co-sponsors for envisioned sessions.
 The Congress itself provides an excellent opportunity for the leadership of sponsoring organizations to seek connections with other organizations that might be interested in co-sponsoring a future session or future sessions.

-The Program Committee considers the proposals in June, and would-be session organizers are informed of the committee's acceptance or rejection of sessions by post in July.
+The Program Committee considers the proposals in June, and would-be session organizers are informed of the committee's acceptance or rejection of sessions in July.

 Sponsored and special sessions may be closing or closed at any point along the time-line to the Sept.
 15 deadline for paper proposals.
 The person proposing a paper who waits until the last minute may be very disappointed.
 Organizers of sponsored and special sessions are required to forward proposals that are not selected to the Program Committee, so that the papers can be considered for general sessions.